zoroqi/srid.ca/ka.md

 # Ka

-`ka` is in active research phase, and is highly volatile.
+`ka` is already functional but still in ongoing research phase.

 Project goals: